nickmurray47/smartgrocer/README.md

 # smartgrocer
 NY Developer Week Hack
-Simple chatbot made on PubNub platform to store list sample prices of grocery store items and let a user find the cheapest ingredients in their area.
+Simple chatbot made on PubNub platform to store sample prices of grocery store items and let a user find the cheapest ingredients in their area.

 Functions to implement